richkonar50/gathering_data/README.md

 Here is the link to the data set: [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

-This is what the script should be able to do:
+This is what the script does:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.